 The Thomas James ("TJ") Rodoni Archive is a collection of glass plate and film negatives taken by Thomas James Rodoni (1882-1956) during the early 1900s up until the 1930s.

 The photographs document Australia's first military conflict of the First World War, the fall of German New Guinea.
 The Rodoni Archive also contains images from the lead up to the Great War, including what appears to be recruitment drives across Sydney and Newcastle.
 There are also images believed to be taken at places around Lithgow and Newcastle.

-The negatives were donated in February 2014 to the University of Newcastle (UON) Cultural Collections by his son, Bill Rodoni, with the assistance of Charles and Frances Fussell.
+The negatives were donated in February 2014 to the University of Newcastle (UON) Special Collections by his son, Bill Rodoni, with the assistance of Charles and Frances Fussell.

 They have been digitised and made freely available to the wider global research community thanks to the generosity of the Rodoni Family and The Vera Deacon Regional History Fund.
 If you would care to make a tax-deductible donation to this Fund, please see http://libguides.newcastle.edu.au/benefactors/new for more information and a link to the donation form.

 Please contact us if you are the subject of an image, or know the subject of an image and have cultural or other reservations about the image being displayed on this website and would like to discuss this with us.